-Nisha Mathur Director of the SSP Coalition
+Nisha Mathur, MD, Director of the SSP Coalition

-Sondra Crosby, MD Mentor & Advisor of the SSP
+Sondra Crosby, MD, Mentor & Advisor of the SSP

 Dr. Crosby is a medical doctor and Professor of Medicine at Boston University, specializing in internal medicine.
-She is also a faculty member of the Health Law, Bioethics, and Human Rights department at the Boston University School of Public Health.
+She is also a faculty member of the Health Law, Bioethics, and Human Rights department at Boston University School of Public Health.

 Dr. Crosby is notable for being one of the first doctors allowed to travel to Guantanamo to independently examine Guantanamo captives.
 She is also notable for serving as the director of medical care at the Boston Center for Refugee Health and Human Rights.
 She examined over 300 torture victims at the Center.